meuleman/epilogos/README.md

 <a name="scores-similarity-search"></a>
 <details><summary><b> Scores Path [-s, --scores-path]</b></summary>
 <p></p>
-<p>In <a href="build-similarity-search">[-b, --build]</a> mode, Similarity Search takes as input a single epilogos scores file.
+<p>In <a href="#build-similarity-search">[-b, --build]</a> mode, Similarity Search takes as input a single epilogos scores file.
 When epilogos is run, it outputs scores split by chromosome.
 Because Similarity Search can only read in one file, if you want to run similarity search across the whole genome, you will have to combine these files into one singular scores file.
 This file can have chromosomes sorted by genomic (i.e. chr9 before chr12) or lexicographic (i.e. chr12 before chr9) order.
 We recommend using the either of following commands:</p>

 <p><strong>Genomic:</strong></p>